Justin Orvis Steimer

 - 2016

-Zig Zag Zim, National Gallery of Zimbabwe, Harare; Curator: Catinca Tabacaru
+Zig Zag Zim, National Gallery of Zimbabwe, Harare; curator: Catinca Tabacaru

 - 2015

-New Wave, Brooklyn Academy of Music, Brooklyn, NY; Curator: Holly Shen
+New Wave, Brooklyn Academy of Music, Brooklyn, NY; curator: Holly Shen

 SOLO & TWO-ARTIST EXHIBITIONS